 “Robert, Tracy sounds like a wonderful hero!
 You and Tommy are very lucky to have her in your life.
 This is an awesome paper.”

 CASA volunteer Deb had a CASA teenager on her new case.
-In getting to know her, Deb learned that they had both read the book, “IT” by David Pilsner and both had liked it a lot.
+In getting to know her, Deb learned that they had both read the book, “A Child Called It,” by Dave Pelzer and both had liked it a lot.
 The CASA thought she’d check out if the author had any speaking engagements coming up in the area so she and her CASA teen could go together.
 She called him and found out he wasn’t speaking anywhere nearby, but when she explained the situation, author Pilsner autographed his entire series of books and sent them to the CASA teen.